-EPA's review has determined that the Corps' documents on the work at Gambell and NE Cape FUDS indicate that they generally followed the EPA rules and regulations1 with a few noted exceptions that are discussed below.
+EPA's review has determined that the Corps' documents on the work at Gambell and NE Cape FUDS indicate that they generally followed the EPA rules and regulations with a few noted exceptions that are discussed below.
 Since the Corps has worked directly with Alaska Department of Environmental Conservation (ADEC) throughout this project, the Corps more closely follows ADEC guidance.
 For example, the approach for incorporating ambient/background concentrations in the risk assessment is not the same approach as used by the EPA.
 The Corps compared the maximum concentration of inorganic contaminants only to a calculated 95% background upper tolerance limit, i.e., an ambient concentration.
 If the maximum concentration of a site-related chemical was less than the ambient concentration, the chemical was dropped.
-EPA guidance recommends that any contaminant be carried through the risk analysis and then the impact of elevated concentrations of contaminants in background can be addressed in the uncertainty discussion of the risk management section.
+EPA guidance recommends that any contaminants in background can be addressed in the uncertainty discussion of the risk management section.